CUGLiving/CAS-Clumping-Index-Products/README.md

 Notes: this code is designed to provide an interactive download tool; after you run this code in GEE, an UI page is appeared and you need type two dates (the start date and end date of products you want), then you can click to produce what products do you need and select to export a global or regional image to your Google derive;
 Some instructions as following:
  1) please type date with a form likes "2020-01-01";
- 2) please slow down you click speed in UI page because calculating CI is not a easy work;
+ 2) The image value has been scaled 1000, please slow down you click speed in UI page because calculating CI is not a easy work;
  3) The global product will be divided to 9 single images to export because the same set in GEE, so do not be astonished when you see 9 pieces of Image in your google derive;
  4) All products include 2 bands (CI band and Quality band) and are named by its date, more information about products can see the reference in the end of this page;
  5) I give a name of exported folder ("CIFolder"), you can modify as you like;